renjithgk/javaTest/level3/Customer-journey/README.md

 ### Assessment Objective

 1. Able to to work with Java &  MVC
-2. Able to design a sample ReST API using sprig-boot
+2. Able to design a sample ReST API using spring-boot
 3. Able to write unit test and documentation

 > **Task**